vladimir-ionita/custom-ios-player/README.md

 The code located in the `src` folder contains the main parts to make this player work.
 I've split the code into 3 components:
 - `GDPParser` - deserializes the streaming data and parses it.
 I've used C here for more memory control and better performance.
 - `FrameDecoder` - decodes the data received from the GDPParser and builds an image from it.
 This part gave me some headaches, I had to use FFmpeg for decoding and image converting.
-- `PlayerController` - orchestrates the work of the above two componnets.
+- `PlayerController` - orchestrates the work of the above two components.
 It calls the `GDPParser` when data is received, decodes the received data using `FrameDecoder`, and updates the UIImage of the player.

 There are two things to mention here:
 - I skipped the networking part, but the main point here is to connect the streaming data handling to the `PlayersController`'s `streamingDataReceived` method.